 Project activity in the vicinity of the 700-acre fish hatchery property (HS-27), established in 1931 by the federal government as the first commercial fish hatchery in Tennessee, would consist of replacing three transmission line structures with slightly taller structures within and adjacent to the property, as well as constructing a temporary access road.
 The new transmission line structures would be 9 to 31.5 feet taller than the current ones and of the same style (H-frame) as the current structures and would not further alter the viewshed surrounding the existing lines.
 The visual impact of this construction would be minimal to nonexistent due to the rolling topography and mature trees between the historic property and the structures.
 During Project construction, a portion of the north parking area within the NRHP boundary of the Flintville Hatchery will be used as a construction access road.
 The access road would be up to 16-feet wide and would run east from Fish Hatchery Road.
-The portion of the access road within the NRHP boundaries would be limited to the existing parking area.
+The portion of the access road within the NRHP boundaries would measure approximately 100 feet in length and 16 feet in width.
+The access road location would be limited to the existing parking area.
 The presence of the taller transmission line structures and construction of the temporary access road would not impact the design, workmanship, materials, or rural setting of the fish hatchery.
 New South recommends that the Project would not diminish the overall integrity of the fish hatchery and would, therefore, have no adverse effect on HS-27.